Last updated on April 10, 2023

 1. Add images to the Lightbox.

-2. In the bottom right-hand corner, click on the Add to Queue button.
+2. In the bottom right-hand corner, click on the Process or the Process with Preview button, depending on your workflow.

 4. Click Add to Queue.

-5. DxO PureRAW 3 switches to processing mode with a progress bar displayed at the bottom of the screen.
+5. DxO PureRAW switches back to the Lightbox with “In pause” displayed at the bottom of the screen.
 Queued thumbnails are indicated by a Waiting for processing icon, but processing is paused so you can add another batch of images.
+You can have a look to the queue by clicking the Show Queue button, in the bottom left corner.

-10. Repeat for each batch of images you want to process.
+7. Repeat steps 2 to 6 for each batch of images you want to process, and so on.

 Important